-Strategy 1: Expanding and improving knowledge of the Characteristics, uses and Values of Biological Diversity.
+Strategy 1: Expanding and improving knowledge of the Characteristics, uses and

+Values of Biological Diversity.

 Action needed: Village sensitization.

-Scale: Local level Area of operation: First phase 16 villages of 3 priority areas, then whole district.
-Agency: (List of villages given in Ann.xiii) Biodiversity, workgroup along-with district administration and other departments Length of action: Short term.
-Text: Jashpur district is rich in medicinal herbs, which are disseminated evenly all over the area.
+Scale: Local level

+Area of operation: First phase 16 villages of 3 priority areas, then whole district.

+(List of villages given in Ann.xiii)

+Agency: Biodiversity, workgroup along-with district administration and other departments the area.
 Not only that, because of availability, coupled with age-old traditional knowledge system, there are a large number of local healers who treat people with these herbs.
 In many cases they are excellent.
 Moreover they have proved themselves successful in creating trust in a large mass of public.
 Irrespective of virtual influence of local drug, healer gives a lot of consolation, moral support and above all, time for proper treatment, (if needed).
 Owing to greed some laymen have also come up in large number who don't know much, but they pluck the herbs in vain.
 So a trust-worthy and authentic knowledge of importance of diversity maintenance is need of the hour.
 Secondly, there are departments influencing biodiversity in many ways, have there programmes running in rural Jashpur.
-Many they're of department itself.
+Many of them have more that one facet, giving rise to a different view in villagers than they're of department itself.
 This circumstance is to be terminated.